CS3550/Fall2020/Interview.md

 What is an HTTP Request Header and what is its format?

-What is an HTTP Response Header and hwat is its format?
+What is an HTTP Response Header and what is its format?

 What are HTTP Response Headers?

 What the general meanings of 2xx, 3xx, 4xx, and 5xx response headers?

-When sychronizing, what is the difference between using deltas and the whole model?
+When synchronizing, what is the difference between using deltas and the whole model?

 When synchronizing, what is the difference between pushing and pulling?